some use photography to take them into the world. others take the world into photography.

 Further notes:

-R-10a needs clearing, otherwise dyes look yellow/brown when using slip-sheet assembly method.
+- R-10a needs clearing, otherwise dyes look yellow/brown when using slip-sheet assembly method.
 [2.20.23]

-Jos-Pe process invented by G. Koppmann in 1924(?6) was the first commercial process based upon tanning developer.
+- Jos-Pe process invented by G. Koppmann in 1924(?6) was the first commercial process based upon tanning developer.

-Koppman patents noted
+list of Koppman patents

 Koppmann patented using pyrocatechin without sulfite with subsequent wash-off in hot water.
-Variation was to develop in a non-tanning developer then the unreduced silver halide could be exposed and developed with a tanning deverlop.
+Variation was to develop in a non-tanning developer then the unreduced silver halide could be exposed and developed with a tanning developer.
 Upon wash-off the primary image and gelatin would be dissolved..

 Further, use of a ‘dye’ to prevent over-exposure was noticed along with using matrix emulsions “poor in silver.”